hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 ### Component Interaction

-The PostgreSQL database will be run in a local container and data will be written to the specified path (which should be a mounted storage device, replicated and/or backed up frequently.)
+In Mounted Disk Mode the PostgreSQL database will be run in a local container and data will be written to the specified path (which should be a mounted storage device, replicated and/or backed up frequently.)
+In Active/Active or External Services Mod the external PostgreSQL server will be used.

 State and other data will be
-written to the specified local path (which should be a mounted storage device, replicated and/or backed up frequently.)
+written to the specified local path (which should be a mounted storage device, replicated and/or backed up frequently) in Mounted Disk, and the S3-compatible storage in Active/Active or External Service Mode.

+Redis is used to managed job flow and does not contain stateful data.
+In Mounted Disk Mode and External Services this service will be started locally as a container.
+In Active/Active this will be an external server.

 Vault will be run in a local container and used only for transit data encryption and decryption.
 This stateless use of Vault provides easy recovery in the event of a Vault service failure.